cheapmanga/Pack-Archive/README.md

 # Pack-Archive
 Minecraft LCE Pack library
 Put Your Texture packs / Skin packs here to create a giant library
+Please put PAcks that work on **Minecraft LCE**

 # Contributing to the Archive